Find out about volunteering:

 Report an animal or plant sighting

-If you’ve seen a threatened animal or plant in NSW, please report it to the Office of Environment and Heritage (OEH).
+If you’ve seen a threatened animal or plant in NSW, please report it to the Department of Planning, Industry and Environment.